 Another thing to keep in mind is whether or not you want to be a part of a narrow network.
 A narrow network is a specific system of doctors and hospitals and their affiliated clinics.
 When you opt into a narrow network, you’re required to receive care in that specific network, but the plan cost is often less expensive.

 If you’re aging off of your parents’ insurance, it’s important to have a conversation with them about your current coverage.
 The way your parents are insured might play a role when you need to enroll in a new plan of your own.
 If your parents receive health insurance through the marketplace, you can usually remain covered by your parents insurance until the end of the year.
-If you’re covered by a parents’ employer-based plan, you’ll likely be removed from their coverage on or shortly after your 26th birthday.
+However, if you’re covered by a parents’ employer-based plan, you’ll likely be removed from their coverage on or shortly after your 26th birthday.

 When buying a plan, it’s important to consider your needs.